machine mastery

 Temperature Adjustment Range

-You can adjust ±4°F from the default:
+You can adjust ±4°F from default:

 SettingTemperatureBest For